What is a Post-CCT Fellowship?

 Curriculum development and accreditation

 The curriculum, written by the affiliated sub-specialist society, has been submitted for approval by the Dermatology SAC.
 The training process has been manged by the JRCPTB during a pilot phase until 2016.
-This role has subsequently become the responsibility of the BAD Education Unit.
+This role has subsequently become the responsibility of the BAD Education Board.

 Training Site Accreditation and Funding

 Post-CCT Fellows are funded by NHS Trusts, seeking to both provide subspecialist training as well as fill a service need.
-Applications to become an educational provider are submitted to the sub-specialist society, who in turn advises the BAD Education Unit on training site approval.
+Applications to become an educational provider are submitted to the sub-specialist society, who in turn advises the BAD Education Board on training site approval.

 If approved, the post is advertised in open competition, and applicants must be on the GMC Specialist Register for Dermatology as an entry requirement.